Murilo-T-Minus/T-Minus/READMEFIRST.md

 READ IT

-you first have to pick TM.tm and executer.py into the same paste, after, you need to go to the terminal, and digit: cd ~/(place you have put executer.py and TM.tm)
+you first have to pick TM.tm and executer.py into the same folder, after, you need to go to the terminal, and digit: cd ~/(place you have put executer.py and TM.tm)